Umesha-Tilakarathna/Biosignal-Processing/EEG-lab/README.md

-We conducted an EEG lab experiment which uses EEGLAB software to analyze multi-channel EEG data.
+This was an EEG lab experiment which uses EEGLAB software to analyze multi-channel EEG data.

 The experiment involves the following steps:
   * Installing EEGLAB and importing data